 Besides eating the right foods pre- and post-workout, research indicates that incorporating a few dietary supplements into your program can be an effective strategy for boosting muscle recovery and healing.

-Victor Maridakis, a researcher in the department of kinesiology at the University of Georgia College of Education, and colleagues investigated the effects of caffeine consumption on exercise recovery, according to research published in the 2007 issue of the “Journal of Pain.
+Victor Maridakis, a researcher in the department of kinesiology at the University of Georgia College of Education, and colleagues investigated the effects of caffeine consumption on exercise recovery, as per research published in the 2007 issue of the Journal of Pain.

 Protein for Recovery